OmniLayer/spec/README.md

 Description: Transaction type 23 posts acceptance of an offer to sell Omni Protocol Currencies for bitcoins.
 All or some of the coins offered can be purchased with this transaction.

 The reference address must point to the seller's address, to identify whose offer you are accepting.
-The purchaser’s address must be different than the seller’s address.
+The purchaser’s address must be different than the seller’s address. [???
+MIGHT NOT NEED THIS IF WE USE OTHER ITEMS TO IDENTIFY THE SELL OFFER BEING ACCEPTED]

 If you send a Purchase Offer for more coins than are available at the time your transaction gets added to a block, your amount bought will be automatically adjusted to the amount still available.
 When a Purchase Offer is sent to an address that does not have a matching active Sell Offer, e.g. the specified Sell offer has been canceled or is all sold out, the Purchase Offer must be invalidated.
 It is not valid to send a Purchase Offer to an address if the sending address has an active Purchase Offer (not fully paid for and time limit not yet reached) with that address for the specified Omni Protocol currency and current unit price.
 [WITHIN WHAT MARGIN OF ERROR???]

 [???]
 Note: Your total expenditure on bitcoin transaction fees while accepting the purchase must meet the minimum fee specified in the Sell Offer in order for the transaction to be valid.

 Say you see an offer such as the one listed above, and wish to initiate a purchase of those coins.
 Doing so takes NN bytes: